vectordotdev/vector/docs/manual/setup/installation/manual/from-archives.md

 config/vector.toml
 ```

-A full spec is located at `config/vector.spec.toml` and examples are
-located in `config/vector/examples/*`.
+Example configurations are located in `config/vector/examples/*`.
 You can learn more about configuring
 Vector in the [Configuration][docs.configuration] section.

 ### Data Directory